Laptop couple

 Your feedback helps us identify and assess the issues that concern the public.
 It helps us develop the policies and standards that guide the work of regulated health professionals and help colleges protect you.

-College of Audiologists and Speech Language Pathologists of Ontario
+College of Medical Radiation and Imaging Technologists of Ontario

 _____________________________________________________________________________